 A minor case, but though the characters of Final Fantasy I had no defined personality apart from their character class, the work of webcomic 8-Bit Theater has largely determined their roles in any future parody.

-Likewise, Bob and George has done the same thing for Mega Man, to the point where certain fan-characters are often mistaken for canon, and a good chunk of the fandom takes the "Zero kills everyone" version of the end of the Classic timeline as fact, despite its fanon status and Word of God later debunking it.
+Likewise, Bob and George has done the same thing for Mega Man (Classic), to the point where certain fan-characters are often mistaken for canon, and a good chunk of the fandom takes the "Zero kills everyone" version of the end of the Classic timeline as fact, despite its fanon status and Word of God later debunking it.

 Many people don't realize that Pastel Defender Heliotrope, a webcomic that defines True Art Is Incomprehensible, was based on a light-hearted, straightforward Pinocchio story for the Kamishibai program that Reitz and her husband produced.
 It's quite jarring for those few souls who read the Kamishibai story first and then tried to read the webcomic.